 - Source: Fort Lee Today On Demand

 - Info: Live streaming webcam at the George Washington Bridge in Fort Lee, New Jersey.
-The camera shows a very busy large traffic intersection, behind which is the George Washington Bridge.
+The webcam shows busy lanes of traffic entering and leaving the bridge crossing.
 The camera is located in Fort Lee which is the northern suburbs of New York.

 More info: The George Washington Bridge is one of the largest in New York and was designed to provide quick access across the Hudson River from Manhattan to Fort Lee.
 The bridge is a suspension bridge with 2 levels and a total of 14 lanes.

 The George Washington Bridge crosses the Hudson River between Fort Lee and Upper Manhattan, constituting a part of Interstate Highway I-95.
 The George Washington Bridge was originally designed by Swiss-American engineer Othmar H. Ammann – he eventually designed several bridges in the New York area, including the Bayonne, the Triborough, the Bronx-Whitestone, and the Verrazano-Narrows.
 Construction of the George Washington Bridge started in October of 1927.